Salesforce AppExchange 101: All You Need to Know

 Increase the visibility of your app and engage prospective clients by building an attractive AppExchange listing:

-1. Make sure you have listing access (enable the “Manage Listings” option in your Partner Community profile).
+1. Ensure you have listing access (enable the “Manage Listings” option in your Partner Community profile).

-2. In case you have a managed package, link it to the listing by following the steps of the ISVforce guide.
+2. If you have a managed package, link it to the listing by following the steps of the ISVforce guide.

 3. Fill out your listing information (listing name, comprehensive description, logo).